Strategizing/NexusGuard/README.md

 ## Adding Custom Detectors

-1. Create a new Lua file in `NexusGuard/client/detectors/`.
+1. Create a new Lua file in `client/detectors/`.
-2. Follow the structure of `NexusGuard/client/detectors/detector_template.lua`.
+2. Follow the structure of `client/detectors/detector_template.lua`.
-3. Define a unique `DetectorName`.
-This name will be used in `Config.Detectors` to enable/disable it.
+3. Define a unique `DetectorName` string variable within your new detector file.
+This name will be used as the key in `Config.Detectors` (in `config.lua`) to enable/disable it.
 4. Implement the `Detector.Check()` function with your detection logic.
 Use `_G.NexusGuard:ReportCheat(DetectorName, details)` to report violations (this handles the warning system and triggers the server event).
 5. Implement `Detector.Initialize()` if needed (e.g., to read specific config values).
 6. The registration block at the end will automatically register and start your detector if `Config.Detectors[DetectorName]` is set to `true`.